Exponential periods and o-minimality: Definable manifolds

-\begin{rem} The definition of definable manifold includes the choice of a finite atlas.
+\begin{rem} The definition of a definable manifold includes the choice of a finite atlas.
 The finiteness condition is important, as, for example, we do not want manifolds with infinitely many connected components.
 So we cannot work with a maximal atlas.
 However, we could work with an equivalence class of finite atlases.
 Alternatively, one may rephrase the definition in the language of locally ringed sites, using the Grothendieck topology of definable open subsets and finite covers.
-The definition of a definable manifold is inspired by and related to the semialgebraic spaces of Delfs and Knebusch~\cite{DK81} and the complex analytic definable spaces of Bakker--Brunebarbe--Tsimerman~\cite{omingaga}.
-See Chapter 10~\S 1~\cite{D:oMin} for an introduction to general definable spaces. \end{rem}
+The definition of a definable manifold is inspired by and related to the semi-algebraic spaces of Delfs and Knebusch~\cite{DK81} and the complex analytic definable spaces of Bakker--Brunebarbe--Tsimerman~\cite{omingaga}.
+See \cite[Chapter 10,~\S 1]{D:oMin} for an introduction to general definable spaces. \end{rem}

-\begin{rem} Robson (see \cite{Robs83}) showed that all semi-algebraic spaces (the $C^0$-case of the above definition) are actually affine.
-However, it is not clear to us if this extends to the $C^p$-setting.
+\begin{rem} Robson (see \cite{Robs83}) showed that all semi-algebraic spaces (the $C^0$-case of the above definition) are actually affine, i.e., can be embedded into $\R^n$.
+This was extended to $C^p$-manifolds without boundary by Kawakami, see \cite{kawakami}.
+It is not clear to us if the result extends to manifolds with corners.
 The above notion is general enough for our needs. \end{rem}

-\begin{ex} Let $\bar{\Delta}\subset\R^n$ be the closed simplex spanned by $v_0,\dots,v_m\in k^n$.
+\begin{ex} Let $\bar{\Delta}\subset\R^n$ be the closed linear simplex spanned by $v_0,\dots,v_m\in k^n$.
 Then $\bar{\Delta}$ is a definable $C^p$-manifold with corners for all $p\geq 0$.
-As this example shows, the boundary of a manifold with corners does not have an induced structure of $C^p$-manifold for $p\neq 0$.
+As this example shows, the boundary of a manifold with corners does not necessarily have a natural structure of $C^p$-submanifold for $p\neq 0$.
+Indeed, the boundary of the $2$-simplex (i.e., a triangle) is homeomorphic to a $1$-sphere, but it is not a $C^1$-submanifold of $\R^2$.
 We are particularly interested in the case $p=1$ because every affine definable set $G$ has a triangulation such that the maps $\bar{\Delta}\to G$ are maps of definable $C^1$-manifolds in the above sense.
 See \cite{ohmoto-shiota-triangulation} and~\cite{omin-triang}, and also \cref{prop:triangle_manifold}, where we quote this result. \end{ex}

-Another well-known example are cells.
+Another well-known example of definable manifolds without boundary are cells.
 We refer to Chapter~3 of~\cite{D:oMin} for the definition and basic properties of $C^0$-cells.
-Chapter~7.3~\cite{D:oMin} introduces $C^p$-cells and proves the decomposition theorem for $p=1$, the general case is similar.
+Moreover, \cite[Chapter~7,~\S 3]{D:oMin} introduces $C^p$-cells and proves the decomposition theorem for $p=1$; the general case is similar.